-Use your HSA as an investment tool
+Consider using your HSA as an investment tool

-Tap the power of time.Bottom line: Investing gives you the best chance of accumulation over time.
+Tap the power of time.Bottom line: Investing can provide you the potential of accumulation over time.
 Any money your account earns is tax-free, contributing to a compounding effect year over year.
-Look at the difference between treating your HSA as a saving vehicle only instead of a saving and investment vehicle:
+Look at the potential between treating your HSA as a saving vehicle only instead of a saving and investment vehicle:

+Diversify.You can invest your HSA in a broad selection of mutual funds.
 Depending upon your tolerance for risk and timeframe until retirement you’ll be able to choose from options that align with your long term investment strategy.3

 - View your individual rate of return